davecheng-tech/ICS4U-JavaFX-Exercises/INSTALL.md

 ![screenshot](images/configuration.png)

 You should now be looking at a configuration file `launch.json`.
-Find the section referencing `HellowWorld.java` and add to this section.
+Find the section referencing `Current File` and add to this section.

 **NOTE: Append a `,` comma after the last parameter before pasting the parameter below.**